-The Competence Based Approach instituted to Secondary Schools by the Cameroon Government to encourage learner centred approach to teaching, skill development and the selfreliant nature in learners is slow in gaining grounds as most teachers do not want to teach using the new syllabus and they do not wish to face the challenges of teaching large numbers of students with learner centred methods of teaching.
-How then can our learners apply the knowledge acquired from schools?
+The Competence Based Approach instituted to Secondary Schools by the Cameroon Government to encourage learner centred approach to teaching is almost a failure as most teachers do not want to teach using the new syllabus and they do not wish to face the challenges of teaching large numbers of students with learner centred methods of teaching.
+How then can our learners apply the knowledge acquired in school?
 There is therefore a gap between knowledge acquisition in biotechnology on one hand and applicability of this knowledge on the other hand.